Table of Contents

 Often the belief in superstition is simply because people don’t want to tempt fate.
 After all, the consequences of not following these superstitions and the calamities predicted to outweigh the price to be paid compared to the silliness we sometimes feel when following these behaviors and practices.

 In situations where people lose a sense of control over their lives and are anxious over the unknown, a superstitious belief has a soothing effect.
 Having routine and ritualistic behavior can be a source of comfort to many and a way to keep themselves on track mentally.

 - Increased Self-Confidence

-Studies have shown that those who followed certain superstitious practices, such as keeping fingers crossed, wearing certain clothes and so on, had better performance not only in sporting activities but also in other areas.
+Studies have shown that those who followed certain superstitious practices, such as keeping their fingers crossed, wearing certain clothes, and so on, had better performance not only in sporting activities but also in other areas.

 - Poor Decision-Making

 Although most often than not, superstitious beliefs take the form of harmless habits, sometimes, they may lead to confusion, misunderstandings, and poor decision-making, since the people who believe in them see only a magical view of reality.
 When trusting in good luck and destiny, people may not always make sound decisions.